 Community Fishing

-Drop your line into this quiet 5-acre lake; it packs a big bite when it comes to fishing for feisty catfish.
+Drop your line into this quiet 5 acre lake; it packs a big bite when it comes to fishing for feisty catfish.
 You'll enjoy a high-quality angling experience and expect to catch rainbow trout, bluegill, channel catfish, and/or largemouth bass.

 Solar System Walk

 Journey to the moon and back when you explore the park’s self-guided Solar System Walk.
-Utilizing a 2,500-footling path, navigate your way around the lake along a series of monuments and signs representing the sun, planets and primary celestial objects - all placed at distances relative to the scale of the solar system.
+Utilizing a 2,500 footlong path, navigate your way around the lake along a series of monuments and signs representing the sun, planets and primary celestial objects - all placed at distances relative to the scale of the solar system.
 Each foot on the walk represents 1.5 million miles which means that the distance from the sun to Earth is 62 feet along the walk — equivalent to the actual 93 million miles between the two in space.